z0hra1n/IR-aim-gun/README.md

-This is a gun peripheral for fps games with a recoil mechanism inspired by the wii remote.
+This is a gun peripheral for fps games with a recoil mechanism and tactile reload and a joystick for movement inspired by the wii remote.

 I made this project because it has been going in my head for a while i just wondered why has no one made it yet.I did want to make it before but i didnt have the funding now with stasis, im making it real.The recoil mechanism was inspired by my little brother's toy gun.